 The practice of Embodied Movements uses a method of inquiry with the body.
 It encourages taking cues from the body rather than directly imposing a rigid mental idea of an asana on it.
 This strengthens a practitioner’s capacity in being present with ease in postures and preparing them for meditation.

-While one may start their Yoga journey to mainly practice Asanas for its physical benefits.
+While one may also start their Yoga journey to mainly practice Asanas for its physical benefits.
 That is a very limited approach to Yoga Asanas.
-A practice done like a sadhana – under proper guidance for years together may lead to further curiosity towards one’s spiritual growth.
+An asana practice is done like a sadhana – under proper guidance for years together may lead to further curiosity towards one’s spiritual growth.